 Employment policies need to be based on an honest assessment of employment figures beyond any announcement effect or electoral stakes.
 In France, the latest unemployment figures, published by INSEE on 18 February 2022, show a significant drop in the fourth quarter of 2021, with the rate falling to 7.4%, the same level as in 2008, which the government welcomed.
 However, on closer examination, while the number of jobseekers, as defined by the ILO (INSEE figures), is indeed roughly equal to that of 2008 (2.2 million), the number of halo jobseekers has increased to nearly 1.9 million, i.e. more than 400,000 more than measured in 2008.
-This corroborates what we detected in the Pôle emploi figures (number of jobseekers registered with Pôle emploi) where, on the one hand, the overall drop in categories A, B and C (-6% in metropolitan France over one year) does not prevent us from remaining at a record level (3, 1 million in category A and 5.4 million in categories A, B and C in 2012 and 2.3 million in category A and 3.3 million in categories A, B and C in 2008).
+This corroborates what we detected in the Pôle emploi figures (number of jobseekers registered with Pôle emploi) where, on the one hand, the overall drop in categories A, B and C (-6% in metropolitan France over one year) does not prevent us from remaining at a record level (3, 1 million in category A and 5.4 million in categories A, B and C in mainland France compared with 3.4 million in category A and 4.9 million in categories A, B and C in 2012 and 2.3 million in category A and 3.3 million in categories A, B and C in 2008).